sp-hash/TeamBlackMiner/FAQ.md

 Ask us to add it.
 We will configure the miner.

+## The miner produce stales ?

+Yes it might.
+You can lower the intensity setting (--xintensity) to reduce stale shares.

+With the right settings you could have none.

+But you can also see it as an extra bonus to accepted shares if you use a pool that pays for stale shares.

 ## Is it a computer virus ?

 No. No way.
 But viruses are known to exploit coin mining for profit.